On the connectivity of spaces of three-dimensional tilings: Connectivity

 For item (4), we apply Theorem \ref{theo:coquadriculated} to the surface $S$.
 If $t_0$ (and $t_1$) are stable, this can be done directly.
 Otherwise, take refinements: appropriate refinements of $t_0$ (and $t_1$) are stable.
 This completes the proof of item (b) of Theorem \ref{theo:main}.

 As to item (a), let $l$ be a positive integer such that $\Tw(t_1) = \Tw(t_0) \pm l$.
 Apply refinements such that $t_0^{(k)}$ and $t_1^{(k)}$ contain at least $l$ boxes of dimension $3\times 3\times 2$ tiled by $9$ parallel dominoes.
-Starting from $t_0^{(k)}$, apply flips and trits inside $l$ such boxes so as to increase or decrease the twist by $l$, thus connecting by flips and trits $t_0^{(k)}$ to a tiling $t$ with $\Tw(t) = \Tw(t_1)$.
-By item (2), $t$ and $t_1$ can be connected by flips (possibly after further refinement). \end{proof}
+Starting from $t_0^{(k)}$, apply flips and trits inside $l$ such boxes in such a manner that the twist increases or decreases by $l$.
+This connects by flips and trits $t_0^{(k)}$ to a tiling $t$ with $\Tw(t) = \Tw(t_1)$.
+By item (2), $t$ and $t_1$ can be connected by flips (possibly after further refinement).
+We thus completed the proofs of both items (a) and (b). \end{proof}